Hwang Sok-yong: Biography

-Organizations around the world, including PEN America and Amnesty, rallied for his release and the author was finally pardoned in 1998 as part of a group amnesty by the then newly elected president Kim Dae-jung.
-When asked whether the regime that had freed him, recognized his work and even sent him on an official visit to North part of a policy of opening up and promoting dialogue was a democracy, he replied:
+Organizations around the world including PEN America and Amnesty rallied for his release and the author was finally pardoned in 1998 as part of a group amnesty by newly elected President Kim Dae-jung.
+When asked whether the regime that freed him recognized his work and even sent him on an official visit to North Kores as part of a policy of opening up and promoting dialogue was a democracy, he replied:

 Hwang Sok-yong published his next novel, The Old Garden, in 2000.
-It was published in German in Fall 2005 by DTV, French by Zulma.
-The English-language edition, called The Old Garden, was published in September 2009 by Seven Stories Press, and was published subsequently in England by Picador Asia under the title The Ancient Garden.
-The early chapters of the book are currently being serialized online.
+It was published in German in fall 2005 by DTV and in French by Zulma.
+The English-language edition, called The Old Garden, was published in September 2009 by Seven Stories Press and subsequently in the UK by Picador Asia under the title The Ancient Garden.
+The early chapters of the book are being serialized online.

-The Guest, a novel about a massacre in North Korea wrongly attributed to the Americans that had in fact been carried out by Christian Koreans, was published in 2002.
-It would be translated into French in 2004 and Seven Stories brought out the English-language edition to critical acclaim in 2005.
+The Guest, a novel about a massacre in North Korea wrongly attributed to Americans that was carried out by Christian Koreans, was published in 2002.
+It was translated into French in 2004 and Seven Stories brought out the English-language edition to critical acclaim in 2005.
 The "guest" is a euphemism for smallpox, or an unwanted visitor that brings death and destruction.

-In December 2013, Seven Stories will publish his latest novel, titled The Shadow of Arms.
+In December 2013, Seven Stories published his novel The Shadow of Arms.
 A novel based on the author's experience in Korea's military corps fighting America's war in Vietnam, it reveals the regional economic motivations for the conflict within the larger Cold War.

+In 2024 Hwang's book Mater 2-10 longlisted for the International Booker Prize 2024.

 Work

-Hwang defined the reality of Korea as a "national-wide state of homelessness," and has continuously explored the psychology of the people who have lost their "homes," symbolic or real.
-"Home," to Hwang Sok-yong, is not simply a place where you were born and raised but a community life rooted in the feeling of solidarity.
+Hwang defined the reality of Korea as a "nation-wide state of homelessness", and has continuously explored the psychology of the people who have lost their "homes", symbolic or real.
+"Home", to Hwang Sok-yong, is not simply a place where you were born and raised but a community life rooted in the feeling of solidarity.
 This idea of home is also the basis for Hwang's attempt to reveal social contradictions through peripheral or foreign people.
 Hwang's literary tendencies are strongly linked on his personal experiences.
 "For the Little Brother' (Aureul wihayeo, 1972), "The Light of Twilight" (Noeurui bit, 1973) and "Passionate Relationship" (Yeorae, 1988) are the stories of the author's adolescence, which embraces issues such as rejections of one's parents, hatred of competition, and the feeling of humanity and solidarity shared by the people at the periphery of the society.

 Hwang's work can be divided into three categories.
 The first deals with the loss of humanity and devastation of life due to modernization, war, and the military system; The second category expresses the desire to reclaim healthy life and rejuvenate damaged values and; the third are in the category of historical novel.